Associate of Applied Science│68 Credits│2 Years│Fond du Lac Campus│Eligible for Financial Aid

 View and begin standard admissions steps.

 Petition Process Details: Students are provisionally accepted to the Surgical Technology Program in “pre-core” status.
-When program ready, students go through the petition process.
+When the program is ready, students go through the petition process.
+Students applying after April 1, 2025 will no longer follow a petition process.

 If you have any questions or need help with the process, please contact us at admissions@morainepark.edu OR 920-924-3200, TTY/VP:Use Relay VRS.